US slams Russia’s ‘dangerous escalation’ in Ukraine amid new deadly strikes

 “The carefully staged image of strength is nothing but smoke and mirrors, completely detached from reality.”

-Early on Tuesday, Kharkiv Regional Governor Oleh Syniehubov confirmed the deaths of at least two people and the wounding of three others following the latest Russian strike.
+Early on Tuesday, Kharkiv Regional Governor Oleh Syniehubov confirmed the deaths of at least four people and the wounding of six others following the latest Russian strike.

 Kharkiv Mayor Ihor Terekhov also said a Russian long-range drone struck a medical facility for children, causing a fire.